heykevin/Places-Finder/README.md

 - A list of places available in current location
  - Done
 - Interactivity between map and list
- - Hover on list places marker on map
+ - Hover on list will place marker on map
 - Index.html in public folder
 - Cool features:
  - Nicely formatted Place summaries in List